Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

     The transition away from :mod:`qiskit.opflow` affects the classes that algorithms take as part of the problem setup.
 As a rule of thumb, most :mod:`qiskit.opflow` dependencies have a direct :mod:`qiskit.quantum_info` replacement.
-One common example is the class :mod:`qiskit.opflow.PauliSumOp`, used to define hamiltonian operators (for example, to plug into VQE), that can be replaced by :mod:`qiskit.quantum_info.SparsePauliOp`.
+One common example is the class :mod:`qiskit.opflow.PauliSumOp`, used to define Hamiltonians (for example, to plug into VQE), that can be replaced by :mod:`qiskit.quantum_info.SparsePauliOp`.
     For information on how to migrate other :mod:`~qiskit.opflow` objects, you can refer to the `Opflow migration guide <https://qisk.it/opflow_migration>`_.